floookay/pluckey/README.md

 It was designed using FreeCAD (and some SolidPython until it got too complex for me) so please feel free to configure the case to your liking.
 It's fairly parametric set up so depending on what you want to achieve you'll have a few starting points.
 In order to assemble the case you'll need the following additional hardware:

+**important:** the plate files need adjusting.
+The hole tolerances could use some work as well as maybe adding a clip in groove to allow thicker plates again.

 - 4x M2 4mm screws
 - 4x M2 4mm spacers